Slide deck for teachers - Mapping Electoral Districts

 Did you know?

-Canada is divided into 338 electoral districts.
+Canada is divided into hundreds of electoral districts.

 In each district, voters elect one member of Parliament to represent everyone who lives there.